 I am the first to regret that part of this presentation is not a pleasant reading.
 However, this does not make me a pessimist.
-I am a true optimist when it comes to the survival of humankind, but a sustainable future will have no place for industries based on resource depletion and environmental destruction.
+I am a true optimist when it comes to the survival of humankind, but a sustainable future will have no place for cultures based on resource depletion and environmental destruction.
 They will become the "dinosaurs" of the future, and the guarantor for this is nature itself.
 A main problem as author is to address issues of injustice and violence without making anyone feel accused.
 We are all victims.
 This is not the time for accusation.
 So let us join hands in a spirit of friendship and peace.
 Let us share the wealth of the world as sisters and brother.
 There is more than enough for everyone.
 Let us go together to meet Nature for a sustainable development and to establish the social structures that support this.
-These structures will include truly "green" industries and companies.
+These structures are based on an education committed to sustainable development.
 This vision of a better world and how to reach it is poetically captured by John Lennon in his poem Imagine from 1971.
 This is a vision for all of us to meet with the best of our abilities:

-Imagine there's no heaven It's easy if you try No hell below us Above us only sky Imagine all the people Can the greening of industry be profitable?

-Living for today...
+Imagine there's no heaven It's easy if you try No hell below us Above us only sky Imagine all the people Living for today...

-Imagine there's no countries It isn't hard to do Nothing to kill or die for And no religion too Imagine all the people Living life in peace...
+Imagine there's no countries

+It isn't hard to do

+Nothing to kill or die for

+And no religion too

+Imagine all the people

+Living life in peace...